LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-inter-reformers-a-tunde-chief-commander-ebenezer-obey/index.md

 banner:
   - >-
     imported/nanas-sunday-jams-inter-reformers-a-tunde-chief-commander-ebenezer-obey/image1235.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes and Yes Sunday Jammers peace and salutations.
 Hope the mini reset has restored any parts of you that might have melted in the heat and revived you in time for the next stop on the Sunday Jams tour.
-If you [...]Read More...
+If you [...]Read More..."
 published: true
 tags: feature
 featured: false